 “We are all born into a mental world of ‘functions’ and ‘departments,’ a commonsense conviction that activities ought to be grouped by type so they can be performed more efficiently and managed more easily” (p.
 25)

-Traditional enterprises therefore face major challenges with developing competencies with new software-defined systems.
+Traditional enterprises face major challenges with developing competencies for new software-defined systems.
 Leaders in these organizations will need to be highly flexible and open to a paradigm shift in how they think about their work.

-Becoming software-defined is not just limited to systems, however.
-In my next article we will look at an example of how software-defined technology can be used to emulate processes, and use the concepts we have learned here to gain a better understanding of what impacts this will have on the organization.
+Becoming software-defined is not just limited to hardware, however.
+In my next article we will look at an example of how software-defined technology can be used to emulate processes, and use the concepts we have learned here to gain a better understanding of what impacts this will have on an organization.